-If the prosecution raises the option of diversion for a person with a mental illness, they may have formed the view that the person’s disability impacted their offending.
+If the prosecution in a proceeding raises the option of diversion for an offender with a mental illness, they may have formed the view that the person’s disability impacted their offending.
 Therefore, there may be sufficient evidence to enter a defence of mental impairment (see “Defence of mental impairment”).

 The diversion program is also available to offenders with an intellectual disability.
-Offenders with an intellectual disability may also be eligible for a community corrections order (see “Intellectual disability” in “Sentencing”).
+Offenders with an intellectual disability may also be eligible for a community corrections order (see “Intellectual disability” under “Sentencing”).

 In discussing diversion with the informant, it is advisable for the accused to discuss their personal situation and circumstances, including employment status, any prior criminal history, any voluntary work performed within the community, an explanation for the offence, and the likely impact that a criminal conviction would have on the person’s life and future.

 The magistrate or judicial registrar is able to make a wide range of orders as part of a diversion plan, including:

 • apologising to the victim (written or face-to-face apology);